comprobo25/comprobo25.github.io/in-class/day08.md

 There is a bit of vocabulary to know before we get started:
 * Markov process: a chain of events in which the probability of each event depends only on the state of the previous event ("what happens next only requires me to think about what's happening now")
   * This is a useful _assumption_ about the way the world works, because now we don't have to consider the entire history of a robot, just what happened most recently.
-* Monte Carlo algorithms: repeated random sampling is used to estimate a solution to a complex (often nonlinear) problems
+* Monte Carlo algorithms: repeated random sampling is used to estimate a solution to a complex (often nonlinear) problem

 We're going to walk through the steps of the Bayesian filter:
 ```